intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 available for new uses, and history has shown this occurs almost exclusively through active mechanism use.

-Only by using a extension capabilities of a protocol is the availability of that capability assured.
+Only by using the extension capabilities of a protocol is the availability of that capability assured.
 "Using" here includes specifying, implementing, and deploying capabilities that rely on the extension capability.
 Protocols that fail to use a mechanism, or a protocol that only rarely uses a mechanism, could